-How to discover your why to finally lose weight and crush your goals!
+Motivation for weight loss is hard to sustain.
+But, if you once you discover your why, you’ll finally lose weight and crush your goals!

 Some days I can be extremely motivated, crush my goals, and have such an optimistic view of my future that I can honestly believe my goals have already been achieved.
 Other days, I want to crawl back into bed and spend the day watching inappropriate sitcoms and eating warm toast with soft butter.